ChastityAM/LinuxShell/README.md

 # LinuxShell
-All Linux shell projects made this week
+All Linux shell Labs done this week